Rule 9075-1 Emergency Orders.

 (2) All interested parties must be notified of the request by facsimile, email, or other electronic means prior to the filing of the request for expedited consideration.

-(4) A proposed order granting the motion for expedited relief and identifying a method of prompt service of the order and the underlying substantive motion must be filed with any request for expedited consideration.
+(4) A proposed order granting the motion for expedited relief and proposing a method of prompt service of the order and the underlying substantive motion must be filed with the emergency motion.

 (b) Emergency Sale.
 A seller, without any notice or with such notice as the court directs, may conduct an emergency sale.
 Such sale may be conducted only upon leave of court obtained after filing a motion specifying the following: